rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 Before she could think better of it, she pulled up her shorts and left the stall, leaving her panties behind.
 She crept to the shower curtain and teased it open enough to see inside.

 Ian was leaning against the wall by the bench.
 She bit her lip.
 He was completely naked except for an improvised blindfold made from a bandana.
 His cock was smaller than Carlos’, and it matched the color of his pale skin except for the tip, which was darker, almost purple.
-His hand was moving rapidly along the length of his shaft, which was pointing toward her.
+He rapidly pumped his hand along the length of his shaft, which was pointing toward her.
 His legs were tense, making the muscles stand out.

 Holy shit, this is hot, she thought.
 Slowly, she opened the curtain and slipped inside, standing in front of him.
 He didn’t stop.

 “Is that you?”
 He gasped, turning his head when he heard the curtain move.
 “Where have you been?
 I was worried you wouldn’t come.
 I’ve been waiting, ready for you.
 I’ve… ah… I’ve been thinking about you all day.”

 Kara bit her finger and squeezed her thighs together.
 He was waiting for someone.
 Probably Amy.
 They’d been obnoxiously flirting all day.
 She watched his hand move, his thumb rubbing over the glans, a glistening drop of precum dripping from the tip.
-She very badly wanted to taste it.
+She badly wanted to taste it.

 Just for a moment, she considered dropping to her knees and taking him in her mouth.
 Let him keep the blindfold on, and assume she was who he was waiting for.
 Make him cum, and leave without saying a word.
 It was tempting.

-…But it wouldn’t be right.
+But it wouldn’t be right.

 “Sorry,” she cleared her throat, “but I don’t think I’m the one you’re waiting for.”

 “Huh?”
 He quickly tore the blindfold off, eyes wide with embarrassment.
-“Kara?!
+“Kara?
 Oh fuck, I’m so sorry, I thought you were Amy!
 She, uh, told me to meet her here.”

 “I can see that,” Kara grinned, trying not to laugh as he struggled to find a way to conceal his twitching erection.
 “Do you two do this often?”